DreamVLA: A Vision-Language-Action Model Dreamed with Comprehensive World Knowledge

 We evaluate our approach on the CALVIN ABC-D benchmark, where training is conducted on environments A, B, and C, and testing is performed exclusively in Environment D. This evaluation setting poses a strong challenge for generalization, as Environment D features novel textures, object arrangements, and visual configurations not seen during training.
 As reported in Table 1 in the main manuscript, \method{} achieves superior performance across all tasks, substantially outperforming previous state-of-the-art methods.

 In particular, our model significantly outperforms two-stage inverse dynamics approaches such as Susie~\cite{susie23}, demonstrating the effectiveness of our end-to-end architecture that unifies multimodal prediction and action generation.
 Compared to CLOVER~\cite{clover24}, UP-VLA~\cite{upvla25}, Seer~\cite{seer24}, which also incorporates visual foresight, \method{} benefits from a more integrated design and joint optimization, resulting in consistently stronger execution accuracy.
-Furthermore, our method surpasses video generation-based pretraining approaches like GR-1~\cite{gr1}, highlighting the advantage of coupling visual world modeling with action planning in a single framework.
+Furthermore, our method surpasses video generation-based pretraining approaches like GR-1~\cite{gr1}, highlighting the advantage of coupling vision prediction with action planning in a single framework.

 Notably, \method{}, achieves an average episode length of \textbf{4.44} on the ABC-D split, establishing a new state-of-the-art on the CALVIN benchmark and validating the benefits of predicting future knowledge.
 The qualitative results as shown in Figure ~\ref{fig:sim_exp_qua}.